nus-ncl/elk-ansible-playbook/README.md

   scp -r [username]@[ELK_Server]:/tmp/certs /tmp/ scp -r [username]@[ELK_Server]:/tmp/passwords /tmp/
   ```
+  > Plz backup your directory `certs` and file `passwords` at a safe and persistent place.
+Otherwise, all the content
+  > in /tmp directory will be lost after the next reboot
+  >
 ### Step 3: Modify the passwords and Configure Kibana to use HTTP in the ELK_Server

 - According to the `passwords` file generated in the previous step, replace the corresponding passwords at: